 - 15.3 On 26 February 2008 the Secretary of State issued the Code of Practice on Determinations relating to large and small Casinos.
-The Licensing Authority will comply with this Code which sets out: - (a) the procedure to be followed in making any determinations required under Paragraphs 4 and 5 of Schedule 9 to the Gambling Act 2005; and - (b) matters to which the Licensing Authority should have regard in making those determinations. - 15.4 On 15 May 2008 the Categories of Casino Regulations 2008 and the Gambling (Geographical Distribution of Large and Small Casino Premises Licences) Order 2008 were approved and Southampton City Council was authorised to issue a Large Casino Premises Licence. - 15.5 On 22nd March 2016 the Licensing Authority granted a Provisional Statement for a Large Casino to Aspers.
-That provisional statement shall last for a period of three years from that date but maybe extended on application.
-It is fully expected that this provisional statement shall be converted into a premises licence and development as part of the wider scheme shall be undertaken.
-If, however, the provisional statement is not converted into a premises licence in time, the authority may seek to run a further competition.
+The Licensing Authority will comply with this Code which sets out: - (a) the procedure to be followed in making any determinations required under Paragraphs 4 and 5 of Schedule 9 to the Gambling Act 2005; and - (b) matters to which the Licensing Authority should have regard in making those determinations. - 15.4 On 15 May 2008 the Categories of Casino Regulations 2008 and the Gambling (Geographical Distribution of Large and Small Casino Premises Licences) Order 2008 were approved and Southampton City Council was authorised to issue a Large Casino Premises Licence.

+15.5 On 22nd March 2016 the Licensing Authority granted a Provisional Statement for a Large Casino to Aspers.
+That provisional statement lasted for a period of three years to 22nd March 2019.
+After an application to extend the provisional statement the Licensing Authority granted an extension until 22nd March 2022..
+If the provisional statement is not converted into a premises licence in time, the authority may seek to run a further competition.
 If this is necessary, the Statement of Principles shall be amended, as appropriate, to set out the process and criteria.